 I nearly fell out of my chair.
 Before me was the guy I had been looking for all these years.
 I wanted to let him know that his idea not only didn’t work but was about as ridiculous as putting little wipers on the headlights of Mercedes-Benzes.
 That was probably his idea, too.
 Or, if not him, someone like him.
 Adding features to products, superfluous and annoying as these, helps no one.
 It also adds unnecessary anxiety to an already anxious world.
 The last thing people on edge need is a machine nagging them.

 I wanted to tell him all this, to get him to see that he was disturbing the universe and that if somebody put mac and cheese in the microwave, they’d just have to remember to take it out.
 Not a big deal.
 Not like the loss of a limb or starving children.
 But most of all I wanted to watch this man, to see what he was like and what made him tick.
-I wanted to throttle him.
+I wanted to clobber him.